Wahhabism: Views on modernity

 In the financial sector, Wahhabi approach is based on Islamic economics.
 Islamic banking system is encouraged and digital transactions like credit cards have been sanctioned.
 Employing the results from observatories to sight the monthly Crescent moon is today permitted and preferred by the clerics.
 In the medical field, various fatwas legalising novel procedures like corneal transplant, autopsies, organ donations, etc. have been issued.
-In marital and gender-related issues, divorce is encouraged for incompitable marriages.
+In marital and gender-related issues, divorce is encouraged for incompatible marriages.
 On the issues of birth control, abortions and family planning, the legal bodies are conservative and generally prohibit them, viewing them as a contrary to Qur'anic commandments and Islamic principles to raise Muslim population.
 However, family planning measures are permitted in certain scenarios, wherein the legal principles of necessity are applicable.
 The Board of Senior Ulema (BSU) stated in a 1976 fatwa:

-wBirth control and contraception, due to fear of want (khishyat al-imlāq) are prohibited, since God guaranties the sustenance of His creatures.
+Birth control and contraception, due to fear of want (khishyat al-imlāq) are prohibited, since God guaranties the sustenance of His creatures.
 However, if birth control comes to avoid harm to the woman ... or in cases in which both spouses agree that it is in their best welfare to prevent or postpone a pregnancy, then birth control is permitted.